-On Sunday November 6, 2011 University College recognized and honored the very best in our last year’s freshman class - those students who have excelled both in and out of the classroom while in their first year of college, surely one of the most challenging and changing times of their lives.
+On Sunday November 6, 2011 University College for Academic Success recognized and honored the very best in our last year’s freshman class - those students who have excelled both in and out of the classroom while in their first year of college, surely one of the most challenging and changing times of their lives.
 Scholars are chosen by first being identified by their high academic achievement.
 We invited the top students who have grades exceeding 3.95 to tell us about their involvement at the university, in their community, and in their disciplines.
 Based on these criteria, the top ten winners were selected.
 Recipients receive a recognition certificate along with a gift of $500.00 from an anonymous donor.

 is from Cranston RI, majoring in communicative disorders.
 She is a member of the student alumni association, the Newman club, several honor societies, and is member of the honors program.
 Paige also serves as URI 101 mentor and is member of student senate.
 Paige kind of specializes in helping other people.
 She works as a consultant at the computer help desk, is a mentor for the SMILE program - introducing young people to the worlds of science and math, and is a member of the Liturgy team for student mass at church.
 Her goal is to go into the accelerated 5 year program for speech pathology and specialize in working with children.
 Paige balances many outside interests with her excellent school work all while working two jobs and giving back to the community.